creativedrewy/NATIV/README.md

 cd NATIV
 ```

-When opening the project in Android Studio, be sure to select the `build.gradle` file from the project root.
+When opening the project in Android Studio, be sure to select the `build.gradle.kts` file from the project root.

 ## License

 ```
-Copyright 2023 Andrew Watson
+Copyright 2026 Andrew Watson

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.